About Dr. Kerri Fair

 While I don’t currently work as a life coach, I’m building toward offering direct support to women seeking clarity and purpose during times of change.
 Right now, I’m focused on developing courses, creating community, and sharing tools that honor both the struggle and the strength inherent in midlife transitions.

 I believe that midlife isn’t about decline or settling.
 It’s about integration.
 It’s about taking everything you’ve learned about caring for others and finally applying that same care to yourself.
-It’s about trusting that the woman you’re becoming has been waiting patiently for permission to emerge.
+It’s about trusting that you have the ability to build the life you want and the next evolution of your identity.

 If you’re feeling the pull toward something different, something more authentic, I’m here to walk that path with you.